|Nutrition Facts (per serving)|

 - 20 whole coffee beans

 Wipe out the ramekins to ensure that there is no dust in them.
-Set in a large glass baking dish (9-inch x 13-inch).
+Set in a 9-by-13-inch glass baking dish.

-Heat 4-5 cups of water in a pot for the water bath.
+Heat 4 to 5 cups of water in a pot for the water bath.

 Put a heavy skillet or saucepan over medium heat for 30 seconds.
 Add 1/2 cup sugar.
 With the back of a wooden spoon, keep sugar moving constantly until sugar is completely melted, and of a rich medium brown color (caramelized).